How to Recycle or Repurpose Leftover Epoxy Resin

 Introduction

-Epoxy resin projects create a place to be creative, be it a shimmering river table, or jewellery casting, or practical DIY repairs.
-But what about the left-over half-full containers, the sticky mixing cups or the cured scraps of resin?
-When they are disposed of wrongly, they will damage the environment and throwing them away will be a waste.
+Epoxy resin projects provide an activity to play creative, whether it be a sparkling river table, or jewellery casting, or useful DIY repair activity.
+However, what of the half fulls that remained, the sticky mixing cups or the cured scraps of resin?
+In the event of improper disposal, they will harm the environment and disposed of them will be a waste.

-The positive news: almost unused epoxy resin and containers can be reused, recycled, or even converted into new innovative materials with a bit of thought.
+The good news: nearly unused epoxy resin and containers can be re-used, recycled and even transformed into new innovative materials with slight consideration.

 1. Learning about Epoxy Resin Waste: